 Our professional reviewers evaluate products and services independently, but Top Consumer Reviews may earn money when you click on the links on our pages.
 Learn more.

 23andMe is one of the only DNA testing services that offers one-stop shopping for both health and ancestry information, giving customers insights into their family background, inherited traits, and possible health predispositions.

 All it takes is a simple saliva sample, and 23andMe does the rest.
-They generate a total of up to 60 reports, depending on whether you choose just the ancestry test or both health and ancestry.
+They generate a total of over 125 reports, depending on whether you choose just the ancestry test or both health and ancestry.
 Results come via email in about 6-8 weeks, and can include the following:

 If you are hoping to connect not just with your ancestral background but also with living relatives, 23andMe has a strong database with over 3 million customers worldwide.
 You may find hundreds of relatives you never knew about, and 23andMe will tell you how you are likely related (third cousins, fifth cousins, and so on).
 23andMe is committed to maintaining your privacy, so your results are only shared and viewable if you give your explicit consent.
 You can also opt to provide your results for research purposes, but there's no requirement to do so.

 The regular price for the Ancestry testing is $99, while the Health & Ancestry kit is $199.
 We found frequent promotions, especially around holidays like Mother's Day, Christmas, and New Year's.
 These sales included discounts of up to $20 per kit, buy-two-get-one-free, and buy-two-and-save-20%.
 Shipping is typically $9.95 per kit.